RobertoPrevato/jekyll-now/_posts/2016-10-30-About-technical-knowledge-and-financial-success.md

 title: About technical knowledge and financial success
 ---

-Few months ago I came across the picture of a slide on the internet, reciting this sentence:
+Few months ago I came across the picture of a slide on the internet, stating this sentence:

 > «85% of your financial success is due to your personality and ability to communicate, negotiate, and lead.
 Shockingly, only 15% is due to technical knowledge.».
 > ~ Carnegie Institute of Technology